Baildon Boundary Way

 A: You will get a technical t-shirt unless you opted to ‘donate a tree’ instead.
 If you are lucky, you may also get a ‘spot prize’ token.
 Spot prizes are to be collected from inside the clubhouse.
 Water will also be available at the finish area.

 A: Yes, we give prizes to the following categories: F35, F45, F55, F65+, M35, M45, M55 and M65+.
 These will be given out at approximately 12:15pm in the clubhouse.

 Q: Are there any team prizes and if so how are they calculated?

 A: Yes, we give one team prize to the first affiliated running club per gender.
 The club scoring the least number of points by their best three finishers’ positions in their gender category shall be the winner.
 In the event of a tie, the club whose last scoring member finishes nearest to first place shall be the winner.

 Q: Am I going to struggle to find my way round?

 A: No, we will have two ‘sweepers’ who will run just behind the last runner.
 Our marshals will stay in position until the sweepers have gone past them.
-We may have to withdraw some facilities at the finish but the race finish itself will remain open and we will be there to record your time, give you a drink, a technical t-shirt and souvenir 25th anniversary medal.
+We may have to withdraw some facilities at the finish but the race finish itself will remain open and we will be there to record your time, give you a drink and a technical t-shirt (if you opted to receive one)..

-Q: I’ve entered the run but I am not fit enough to take part, can I swap to the walk?
+Q: I’ve entered but I am not fit enough to run, can I walk the course instead?

 Q: I’ve entered but can no longer take part, can somebody else take my place?